Calculations for AS and A level Chemistry

 A spontaneous or feasible process must be accompanied by a positive change in total entropy (entropy of the universe).
 Whether

-Continue readingHow to determine whether a reaction is feasible
+Continue readingHow to determine the temperature at which a reaction is feasible

 Why does water freeze when you place it in a freezer?
 Certainly not because the freezer sucks the heat out